Columbia University Sociology Home

 Undergraduate Requirements For a Major in Anthropology

-Program of study to be planned as early as possible in consultation with the director of undergraduate studies and/or departmental consultants.
+Program of study should be planned as early as possible in consultation with the Director of Undergraduate Studies.

-Required points: 30 points in the Department of Anthropology and 6 points of related courses taken in other departments.
+Required points: 30 points in the Department of Anthropology.

 Honors Thesis